PLSysSec/vera/README.md

 Expected time: ~30 minutes

-This script executes the JetStream2 benchmark suite for both versions of firefox and produces an itemized graph comparing the results.
+This script executes the JetStream2 benchmark suite for both versions of Firefox and produces an itemized graph comparing the results.
 For display purposes, the individual benchmarks are sorted based on score.
 This may cause the order to differ slightly from the paper, because these benchmarks have a tendency to be noisy.
 On the topic of noise, any large differences in performance between the two should steady out on further runs.

 ** Note: We do not reproduce the latency numbers but the graph can be built **